-Rebecca Rose is an award winning sculptor, NFT hologram artist, and curator.
+Rebecca Rose is an award winning sculptor, NFT hologram collage artist, and curator.

-Rebecca is a confirmed speaker for NFT.NYC 2021 and will discuss NFTs and their holographic possibilities with support from Spectre Holograms, her sponsor for the event.
-Her NFTs have shown at the Miami Bitcoin Conference, The Blockchain Center NYC, and Stratosphere among others, and is on curatorial teams for MakersPlace, SearchLight, The Mynt, and NFTs.tips that brought irl and metaverse exhibitions to multiple venues in NY, Miami, Decentraland, and CryptoVoxels.
-She is a freelance journalist with NFTsWTF and have conducted interviews with heavyweights like Superchief Gallery NYC and popular 10k gen art projects in the space.
-As a musee.art landowner, Rose is developing the metaverse's first NFT Hologram Museum on a digital parcel neighboring Fewocious and Bored Ape Yacht Club.
+Rebecca is a 2x confirmed speaker for NFT.NYC and is spoke at NFT BZL 2021 discussing NFTs and their holographic possibilities with support from Spectre Holograms, her sponsor for the event.
+Her NFTs have shown at the Miami Bitcoin Conference, The Blockchain Center NY, Soho House Hong Kong, and Stratosphere Beijing among others, and is on curatorial teams for MakersPlace, KnownOrigin, and SearchLight that brought irl and metaverse exhibitions to multiple venues in NY, Miami, Decentraland, and CryptoVoxels.
+She is a freelance journalist with NFTsWTF and have conducted interviews with gallerists from Superchief Gallery NYC and popular 10k gen art projects in the space.
+As a musee.art landowner, Rebecca is developing the metaverse's first NFT Hologram Museum.

-Rose explores the capabilities of her work as NFT holograms using pepper's ghost, conical and pyramid inverted pyramids, vapor, and micro projections on personal devices.
-She is testing live feed holographic conversations held between countries, and is developing theories around a new digital user experience through holograms that allows audiences to engage with and virtually experience her art while occupying a different space away from the physical work itself.
-Her entre into NFTs includes unique, single edition digital works inspired by her digital collages and painting.
+Rebecca explores the capabilities of her work as NFT holograms using pepper's ghost, cylinders, inverted pyramids, vapor, and micro projections on personal devices.
+She is testing live feed holographic conversations held between countries, and is developing theories around a new digital user experience through holograms that allows audiences to engage with and virtually experience her art while occupying a physical space.
+Her entre into NFTs includes unique, single edition digital works inspired by her digital collages and paintings.
 She intends to apply these innovative findings to future exhibitions of her work as well as to help advance digital economies and sales in the art field, and how we as a society communicate en masse.

-She led creative projects at The Walt Disney Co. for 18 years specializing in face and body painting prior to covid.
-During her tenure there, she opened multiple new locations across property and worked with partners from Lightstorm Entertainment to develop the Colors of Mo'ara and Lucasfilm for their Star Wars Weekends promo campaigns.
-For 4 of those 18 years she was flown to Rabat, Morocco to provide artistic entertainment to the Royal Family of Morocco to celebrate the offical birthday parties of Princess Lalla Khadija and the Crown Prince Moulay Hassan at the Royal Residence and Palace.
+She led creative projects at The Walt Disney Co. for 18 years specializing in face and body painting prior to Covid-19.
+During her tenure there, she opened multiple new locations across property and worked with partners from Lightstorm Entertainment to develop the Colors of Mo'ara, and Lucasfilm for their Star Wars Weekends promo campaigns.
+For 4 of those 18 years she was flown to Rabat, Morocco to provide artistic entertainment to the Royal Family of Morocco to celebrate the offical birthday parties of HRH Princess Lalla Khadija and HRM Crown Prince Moulay Hassan at the Royal Residence and Palace.

-In 2016, Rose was awarded the Governor's Medal of Unity for her volunteer work as a Red Cross first responder following the Pulse tragedy.
-Rose currently lives and works in her home studio in Davenport, FL.
+Rebecca has a passion for volunteering and in 2016 was given the Governor's Medal of Unity for her volunteer work as a Red Cross first responder following the Pulse tragedy.
+Rose currently works in her home studio in Florida.